A note on wormholes in slightly modified gravitational theories: Conclusion

 \section{Conclusion}

-Wormholes that meet the flare-out condition violate the weak energy condition in classical general relativity.
-It is shown in the first part of this note that a slight modification of the field equations, and hence of the gravitational theory, could avoid this violation.
+Wormholes that meet the flare-out condition violate the null energy condition in classical general relativity.
+It is shown in the first part of this note that a slight modification of the field equations, and hence of the gravitational theory, could avoid this violation for the matter threading the wormhole.
 The modification calls for a change in $F(r)$, which induces a change in $R$ in the Einstein-Hilbert action: for every $r$, $F(r)$ remains close to unity, while $F'(r)$ and $F''(r)$ are relatively small in absolute value.
-The weak energy condition is met provided that $r_0$, the radius of the throat, is sufficiently large and that $F'(r_0)<0$; $F''(r_0)$ must be either negative or negligibly small.
+The null energy condition is met provided that $r_0$, the radius of the throat, is sufficiently large and that $F'(r_0)<0$; $F''(r_0)$ must be either negative or negligibly small.

 The second part assumes the equation of state $p_r=\omega\rho$, $0<\omega <1$, thereby representing normal matter, as well as a shape function of the form $b(r)=r_0^{1-\alpha}r^{\alpha}$, $0<\alpha <1$; hence $b'(r_0)=\alpha <1$.
 The equation of state yields the solution $F(r)=(r/r_0)^{-2(1+\alpha\omega)/(1-\alpha)}$ in the vicinity of the throat, where $\alpha$ is close to unity and $r_0$ is sufficiently large.
-Since the wormhole consists of ordinary matter, its survival must be attributed to the modified gravity.
+Since the wormhole consists of ordinary matter, its survival must be attributed to the modified gravity \cite{LO09}.
 Moreover, a small modification would likely be consistent with observation.

 The assumption that $\omega$ is positive is not actually necessary: in particular, phantom dark energy can support a wormhole in slightly modified gravitational theory, as well as in GR.
 Zero tidal forces are assumed throughout.